-CAM constructed the 100,000 sq. ft.
-Hall of Records.
+CAM constructed the 100,000-sq. ft.
+Hall of Records for the Maryland State Archives.
 The Archives stack capacity is 160,000 cubic feet, with 38 miles of shelving in the system.
-At the time the structure was completed, the Hall of Records had the second largest installation of compact shelving in the united States exceeded only by the Madison Building of the Library of Congress!
-The weight of the equipment is 1.5 million pounds and the floor loading capacity in the stack areas is 350 pounds per square foot.
+At the time the structure was completed, the Hall of Records had the second largest installation of compact shelving in the United States, exceeded only by the Madison Building of the Library of Congress!
+The weight of the equipment is 1.5 million pounds, and the floor loading capacity in the stack areas is 350 pounds per square foot.

 The entire project was completed for $1.2 million under the value of the appropriations set aside for this structure.